todogroup/governance/goals.md

 - Define processes to review working group effors and archive inactive initatives

 # 📌 2022

-2022 Strategic Goals have been divided between TODO Steering Committee and LF Staff goals.
-Please note that some of these goals may be the same for both.

 ### ➡️ Cultivate growth and adoption of OSPOs